-As central banks in the major economies expand the scope of unconventional policy measures, it is often emphasized that the Fed's policy reactions put more emphasis on the asset side of the central bank balance sheet, an approach referred to as credit easing.
-For example, Bernanke (2009a) first called the Fed's approach to supporting credit market as credit easing, and points out the conceptual distinction from the QEP undertaken by the BOJ from 2001 to 2006.
-He argued that the stimulative effects of credit easing depend crucially on the particular mix of lending programs and securities purchases tailored to the dysfunctional credit markets in the United States.
+As central banks in the major economies expand the scope of unconventional policy measures, it is often noted that the Fed's policy reactions put more emphasis on the asset side of the central bank balance sheet, in the approach referred to as credit easing.
+For example, Bernanke (2009a) first called the Fed's approach to supporting credit market "credit easing," and pointed out the conceptual distinction from the QEP undertaken by the BOJ from 2001 to 2006.
+He argued that the stimulative effects of credit easing depend crucially on the particular mix of lending programs and securities purchases tailored to the dysfunctional credit markets in the United States.24 of balance-sheet policy under a crisis.
+Goodfriend (2010) reviews the Fed's policy responses to the recent financial crisis by classifying central banks' operations into three: monetary policy, credit policy, and interest on reserves policy.